SmithWillSuffice/ohanga-pai/content/blog/90_ancient_fiscal_fissures.md

 to trade efficiency I would think, not a bonus.
 It means people think they desire the metal in the coin, but if the face value is higher the metal is irrelevant, and in fact a big waste and inefficiency.
 Indeed, it is an inherent instability.
-Did he Moghuls perhaps not realize this?
+Did the Moghuls perhaps not realize this?
 Seems so.

 It is interesting to note the